datavorous/tinytracer/README.md

 Sphere and Quadrilateral have been implemented till now, and four material types: Lambertian Diffuse, Metal, Dielectric and LightEmissive Material.

 > [!NOTE]
-> The first 2 photos are so noisy because I had kept `sampling = 30`, to reduce the rendering time.
+> Some of the demos are so noisy because I had kept `sampling = 30`, to reduce the rendering time.

 Formatted with `black`.